siderolabs/talos/website/content/docs/v0.14/Guides/deploying-cilium.md

 - Currently there is an interaction between a Kubespan enabled Talos cluster and Cilium that results in the cluster going down during bootstrap after applying the Cilium manifests.
 For more details: [Kubespan and Cilium compatiblity: etcd is failing](https://github.com/talos-systems/talos/issues/4836)

+- When running Cilium with a kube-proxy eBPF replacement (strict mode) there is a conflicting kernel module that results in locked tx queues.
+This can be fixed by blacklisting aoe_init with extraKernelArgs.
+For more details: [Cilium on talos "aoe: packet could not be sent on \*. consider increasing tx_queue_len"](https://github.com/talos-systems/talos/issues/4863)

 - There are some gotchas when using Talos and Cilium on the Google cloud platform when using internal load balancers.
 For more details: [GCP ILB support / support scope local routes to be configured](https://github.com/talos-systems/talos/issues/4109)

+- Some kernel values changed by kube-proxy are not set to good defaults when running the cilium kernel-proxy alternative.
+For more details: [Kernel default values (sysctl)](https://github.com/talos-systems/talos/issues/4654)

 ## Other things to know